guitarvydas/guitarvydas.github.io/_posts/2023-10-29-Experimenting With ChatGPT As My Ghost Writer.md

 main.
 ```

-The next step will be modifying the `main` diagram in `top.drawio` to glue the generated factbase and `md.pl` together, then, shelling-out to SWIPL to generate the markdown point-form text.
+The next step will be modifying the `main` diagram in `top.drawio` to glue the generated factbase and `md.pl` together, then, shelling-out to SWIPL to generate the markdown point-form text[^oct31].

+[^oct31]: update: 2023/10/31 `top.drawio` has been modified, now making the project, using `make`, ingests `softwareAtomsTest.json` and spits out markdown.  commit 19916ad06b0c01cffe53ff0496dac044a478b1a7

 ## Future 2
 I am playing with `Khoj` to see if I can AI-generate reasonable responses on my local machine without moving my data off of my local machine.